jeferal/point_net_suite/README.md

 </p>

 **Conclusions:**
+It has taken fewer epochs for the model to start learning underrepresented classes.
+We can see this in class 3 and 6 by comparing with previous experiments.
+However, after a while, the results are similar to the previous experiments, but the evaluation IoU of this experiment is tending to increase, so perhaps with longer training, the results regarding minority classes could be better.

 **Experiment Weighted Loss**
 | Learning Rate | Optimizer | Batch Size | Num Points | Grouping Method | Dropout | Scheduler | Label Smoothing | Extra Feature Dropout |